 Watch this inspirational Prada Group CSR video.

-Since internationalisation is a type of corporate strategy and a set of processes that help companies to expand globally to achieve the aim of improving their competitive position, both CSR and internationalisation strategies have become more important due to ever increasing globalisation, whose consequences modify economic and business environments, thus causing them to be more dynamic and competitive.
-This directly affects business management, thus companies increasingly consider the opinion of society, attempting to gain stakeholders’ trust through effective CSR management.
+Since internationalisation is a type of corporate strategy and a set of processes that help companies to expand globally to achieve the aim of improving their competitive position, both CSR and internationalisation strategies have become more important due to ever increasing globalisation.
+Their consequences modify economic and business environments, thus causing them to be more dynamic and competitive.
+This directly affects business management, so companies are increasingly considering the opinion of society, attempting to gain stakeholders’ trust through effective CSR management.

-In order to think about your company’s efforts towards responsible entrepreneurship by raising questions on the possible ways you could improve your business in a profitable and sensible manner, you shall fill in this Awareness-raising questionnaire on Corporate Social Responsibilitydeveloped by the European Commission Directorate – General for Enterprise that will also help you identifying further actions you can take to strengthen your business, its reputation and performance.
+In order to think about your company’s efforts towards responsible entrepreneurship by raising questions on the possible ways you could improve your business in a profitable and sensible manner, you shall fill in this Awareness-raising questionnaire on Corporate Social Responsibility developed by the European Commission Directorate – General for Enterprise.
+This will also help you in identifying further actions you can take to strengthen your business, its reputation and performance.

-There are no right or wrong answers – rather the questions should prompt consideration of actions you can take.
+There are no right or wrong answers – rather questions that should prompt consideration of actions you can take.
 Once complete, it is yours to keep for future reference.